 Two well-behaved dogs are welcome.
 Owners are requested to keep their dogs out of the bedrooms.

 The property is heated with gas central heating throughout in addition to the log burning stove in the drawing room.
-Logs are provided.
+Initial supply of logs provided.

 |Lower Tweedknowe||£700 Per unit per week|